GyulyVGC/sniffnet/README.md

 ### Rendering problems

-In some circumstances, especially if you are running on an old architecture or your graphical drivers are not up-to-date, the `wgpu` default renderer used by [iced](https://github.com/iced-rs/iced) may have bugs (the interface glitches, color gradients are unsupported, or some icons are completely black). <br>
+In some circumstances, especially if you are running on an old architecture or your graphical drivers are not updated, the `wgpu` default renderer used by [iced](https://github.com/iced-rs/iced) may manifest bugs (the interface glitches, color gradients are unsupported, or some icons are completely black). <br>
 In these cases you can set an environment variable to switch to the `tiny-skia` renderer, a CPU-only software renderer that should work properly on every environment: